oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

         ![SQLFW](./images/sqlfw-091.png "Check violation logs")

+        **Note:**
+        - SQL Firewall violations are raised due to the SQL Injection attempts and login from unauthorized client!
+        - Be patient, it can take 2 or 3 minutes to display it in the dashboard!

     - Drilldown into violation report to analyse them further and appropriately take action

         - Click on the **Violation reports** sub-menu on the left